Monday, July 27, 2009

 It has also been found that red clover benefits heart health; it may be invaluable in the areas of promoting cardiovascular health and protects against heart disease in several ways.

-The isoflavones, as we all know, that are a major constituent of this wonder herb and its medicinal properties, is associated with an increase in high density lipoproteins (HDL), w
+The isoflavones, as we all know, that are a major constituent of this wonder herb and its medicinal properties, is associated with an increase in high density lipoproteins (HDL), which is good cholesterol, in pre and post menopausal women.

 It is believed that red clover promotes flexible and strong arteries, clinical term for the same being ‘arterial compliance’, which in turn helps prevent the onset of heart disease.